 What is the aim of the Access to Government Procurement Opportunities (AGPO) Program?

-The aim of the AGPO program is to facilitate the enterprises owned by women, youth and persons with disability to be able to participate in Government opportunities.
+The aim of the AGPO program is to facilitate the enterprises owned by women, youth and persons with disabilities to be able to participate in Government opportunities.
 This is will be made possible through the implementation of the legal requirement that 30% of Government procurement opportunities be set aside specifically for enterprises owned by these groups.
 As a result, the program is aimed at empowering them by giving them more opportunities to do business with Government.

 ‘Youth’ as defined by the Kenyan Government, refers to young people between the ages of 18 years and 35 years.
 A youth-owned enterprise refers to a legally registered business in the form of a sole-proprietorship, partnership or limited company.
 For both the partnership and the limited company, the ownership in form of capital invested or shares owned should be at-least 70% for the youth.